multiplehats/piggy/apps/plugin/readme.txt

 3. Add your API key in the plugin settings.
 4. Sync your rewards and vouchers with Leat to get started.
 5. Use the [leat_dashboard] shortcode to render the loyalty dashboard.
+6. Optionally use [leat_reward_points] shortcode to display customer points anywhere on your site.

 == Frequently Asked Questions ==